Students Handbook

 We organize visits for various purposes, allowing students to connect and learn outside the classroom.
 During these visits, students are expected to follow all protocols, rules, and guidelines provided for the activity.

 • Students may be required to go out of town for field placement.
-Students may be required to cover travel/accommodation costs.
+In such cases, students may need to cover their own travel/accommodation costs.

-• Students must behave toward all participants, faculty, staff, and others during the trip.
+• Students must behave respectfully toward all participants, faculty, staff, and others throughout the trip.

 • Students are expected to follow all instructions provided by trip leaders, faculty, and accompanying staff.

-• Students should stay with the designated group throughout the trip unless directed otherwise.
+• Students should remain with the designated group throughout the trip unless directed otherwise.

-• Students must prioritize their safety and the safety of others, reporting any concerns or incidents immediately.
+• Students must prioritize their own safety and the safety of others, and should report any concerns or incidents immediately.

-• Students are responsible for any equipment or property provided to them and must notify trip leaders about any health conditions, carrying necessary medication.
+• Students are responsible for any equipment or property provided to them and must inform trip leaders of any health conditions, while also carrying necessary medication.

-• Students must submit signed permission forms from their parent/guardian to participate in off-campus activities.
+• Students must submit signed permission forms from a parent/guardian in order to participate in off-campus activities.

-• The forms acknowledge that the college is not liable for accidents, despite taking reasonable precautions, and require emergency contact information.
+• The permission forms acknowledge that the college is not liable for accidents, despite taking reasonable precautions, and must include emergency contact information.

 Code of Conduct